 be one of them.

+The first step of the hiring process is the written entrance exam.
 During the exam, applicants will complete the National Police Select Test, a personal history questionnaire, and personal inventory questionnaire geared toward law enforcement personnel.
 A score of 75% is required to pass the entrance exam.

 After an applicant successfully completes the entrance exam, they will participate in an oral interview.
 An oral interview with representatives from the police department will allow for an opportunity for personal contact with the applicant.
 The interview allows the police representatives to evaluate the applicant’s communication skills and judgment.
 A score of 75% is required to pass the oral interview.